AbdulRazzaq-RJ/HealthRecommendationSystem/README.md

 ## Installation

-[Your Website Name] is a web-based platform, so there is no installation required.
+Health Care Centre is a web-based platform, so there is no installation required.
 Simply visit our website at [Health Care Centre](YourWebsiteURL.com) to access our services.

 ## Contributing